Doctoral Local Authority Fellowship Scheme Applicant Guidance Notes 2021

 Careful thought should be given to the practicalities of effective continued supervision by this individual.
 The award will not cover any fees the supervisor may wish to charge the applicant.

-Give details of each proposed Additional Academic Supervisor (up to 2).
+Give details of each proposed additional academic supervisor (up to two).

 Describe their experience of PhD supervision to date (how many PhDs they have supervised to completion) and how the proposed project aligns with their current research programme and expertise.